scottsmith93/scottsmith.github.io/_posts/2020-07-23-unsexy-design-work.md

 <p>We don’t want to be rigid here.
 It’s flexible.
 Whatever works best for the team.
 Keep it at just enough.
 Find out what works well for those who may need to access something. </p>

 <p>It’s up to the team as a committee to agree what is a suitable level of documentation that should be expected from each discipline.
 If you say X is enough for your work, but many others on the team believes Y would be more suitable, then Y would be more suitable.
-Listen to your colleagues. </p>
+Listen to your colleagues.</p>

-<p class="feature">Having good etiquette within your team is sexy.
-Making decisions and thought processes open for others to read and digest is sexy.</p>
+<p class="feature">Having good etiquette within your team is sexy.Making decisions and thought processes open for others to read and digest is sexy.</p>

 <p>It’s really valuable.
 Take time to ensure you aren't a miss if you're not around for a short while during a working day, or if you're taking time off.</p>